kirschbaum-development/laravel-loop/README.md

 This will expose an MCP endpoint at `/mcp` that supports both JSON-RPC and Server-Sent Events.
 The endpoint is protected by Laravel Sanctum by default.

 See [HTTP Streaming Documentation](docs/http-streaming.md) for more details on configuration, and usage.

+**Authentication**

+If you are using the Streamable HTTP transport in any public endpoint, make sure you set the `streamable_http.middleware` config option to secure your endpoint.
+We recommend using something like Sanctum to protected the endpoint.

+## Troubleshooting

+**Connection failed: MCP error -32000: Connection closed**

+If you get this error, it likely means there's some error happening in your application.
+Check your applicationlogs for more details.

+***

 ## Roadmap